Polo-Marie/Mission-to-Mars/README.md

 # Mission-to_Mars
 Let's travel to Mars!

-The following repository consists of all of the elements that were necessary to scrape a website that contained likable images of the four Mars hemispheres and then apply them to the web app that we have already created for our client Robin.
+The following repository consists of all of the elements that are necessary to scrape a website containing likable images of the four Mars hemispheres.
+We then take these images and apply them to the web app that we have already created for our client Robin.

 In order to obtain these images:
   - I had to get to the initial url containing the links to all four hemispheres on the same page,